eagle-head/webpack-v5/README.md

 # 🚀 Welcome to your new awesome project!
-## The only proporse for this project is test Webpack v5.x.x and React 17.x.x
+## The sole purpose of this project is to test the Webpack v5.x.x and React 17.x.x
+### *O único objetivo deste projeto é testar o Webpack Webpack v5.x.x and React 17.x.x*

 This project has been created using **webpack scaffold**, you can now run